cadencedhaunter/JASS-Macro-Bind-JMB-/README.md

   For compatibility purposes, this code does not use any other libraries or other defined macroses like 'void','int','bool', 'float'.
 Requires NewGen World Editor.

+  All the files here are usually text files, can be opened with any text editor.

+Files:
+---
+  jmb-code-static.j // Contains main part of system (in process, look wiki)

+  Available events:
+        initEvent               - triggers upon initialization
+        timerEvent(frequency)   - timer with specified interval (real number)